bnguyen212/react-chat/README.md

 Note that we already handled connections for you and stored the socket object on `this.state` - the root state of the `<App />` component.

 ## Part 1: Chat component - `client/index.js`

+> **Note:** After completing (and while completing) Step 1, you should be testing your application.
+Use multiple browser tabs to attempt to send and receive messages between your tabs!

 For Part 1, you will be working with one chat room, sending and receiving messages from a group of users that are connected to a single room.
 The end result of **Part 1** should look something like the following: